gthoma17/gregmakesxyz/hugo_site/content/home/about.md

 ## Hi 👋 I'm Greg

 This is my webiste.
-I probably won't update it especially often, but hopefully it gives you an an idea of what I'm all about
+I probably won't update it especially often, but hopefully it gives you an idea of what I'm all about

 ### Features